 The reading room, due to the door being closed after the taps were opened, was full of gas.
 Fortunately he did not strike a match, but had he done so an explosion would have occurred probably wrecking the station and inflicting serious injury on him.
-It was necessary that the station be easy to access and the person who turned on the gas apparently knew the rooms quite well.
+It was necessary that the station be easy to access and the person who turned on the gas apparently know the the gas apparently knew the rooms quite well.
 The matter was placed in the hands of the police.